acrajesh/automationaccelerator/docs/Accelerator_Tool_Usage_Guide.md

 ### What Is the Accelerator Tool House?

 The **Accelerator Tool House** is a collection of analysis and reporting utilities designed to support mainframe modernization projects.
-Previously referred to as "housekeeping tools," these accelerators help teams assess, analyze, and document critical aspects of legacy codebases and conversion processes.
+Previously referred to as "housekeeping tools," these accelerators help teams discover what's really happening in legacy environments and turn scattered code, logs, and configurations into actionable intelligence and architecture-ready documentation.

 **In plain terms**: When organizations move applications off mainframes, they face challenges like understanding what external tools their code depends on, tracking conversion progress, and identifying potential risks.
-The Accelerator Tool House provides automated reports that answer these questions—turning complex technical data into clear, shareable Excel reports that everyone from engineers to executives can use for planning and decision-making.
+The Accelerator Tool House consolidates that scattered information into clear, shareable Excel reports and inventories so that engineers, analysts, and executives can make confident decisions about migration scope, sequencing, and risk.

+By generating structured knowledge bases from legacy artifacts, these accelerators support modernization planning, reduce downtime risk, and help delivery pipelines move forward with confidence.

 ### Why This Matters to Your Project

+- **Discover applications and build knowledge bases**: Turn legacy scripts, job streams, and logs into a living, structured knowledge base that supports architecture diagrams, runbooks, and handover documentation
+- **Generate actionable intelligence**: Transform complex technical data into clear insights that drive planning decisions, risk assessments, and resource allocation
-- **Reduce risk**: Identify hidden dependencies and problem areas before they cause delays
+- **Reduce risk and downtime**: Identify hidden dependencies and problem areas before they cause production incidents or migration delays
-- **Improve planning**: Get accurate inventories and impact assessments for realistic timelines
+- **Simplify modernization programs**: Feed clean, structured data into your modernization pipeline so teams can focus on remediation and redesign, not manual data gathering
-- **Enable transparency**: Generate reports that can be shared across teams and with leadership
+- **Support delivery pipelines with confidence**: Enable transparency across technical and business stakeholders with reports that can be understood and discussed at any level
-- **Save time**: Automate analysis that would otherwise require hours of manual review

 ### Accelerators at a Glance